Initialize Galtea SDK

 This method is only recommended for advanced users who need to customize the evaluation tasks.
 For most cases, using the test cases provided by the test is the best approach.

-Using this will limit the acces to analysis tools and metrics that are available when using the standard test cases.
+Using this will limit the access to analysis tools and metrics that are available when using the standard test cases.

 Retrieving Evaluation Results